 In connection with the Merger, see Note 4 "Merger", the former holders (the "Existing Equityholders") of units of ownership interest in LGM (the "LGM Common Units") retained post-Merger ownership interests in LGM as noncontrolling interests.
-Pursuant to the Amendment and Restated Operating Agreement, dated December 27, 2023 (the "Operating Agreement"), upon the first anniversary of the Closing Date, the Existing Equityholders may redeem all or a portion of their LGM Common Units for either (a) shares of the Company's Class A common stock ("flyExclusive Class A Common Stock" or the "Class A Common Stock") or b) an equivalent amount of cash as determined pursuant to the Operating Agreement.
+Pursuant to the Amendment and Restated Operating Agreement, dated December 27, 2023 (the "Operating Agreement"), upon the first anniversary of the Closing Date, the Existing Equityholders may redeem all or a portion of their LGM Common Units for either (a) shares of the Company's Class A common stock ("flyExclusive Class A Common Stock") or the "Class A Common Stock") or b) an equivalent amount of cash as determined pursuant to the Operating Agreement.

-While the Company determines whether redemption settlement is for cash or shares, settlement is not considered within the sole control of the Company as the holders of the Company's Class B common stock ("flyExclusive Class B Common Stock" or the "Class B Common Stock) will designate a majority of the members of the Company's board of directors (the "Board").
+While the Company determines whether redemption settlement is for cash or shares, settlement is not considered within the sole control of the Company as the holders of the Company's Class B common stock ("flyExclusive Class B Common Stock" or the "Class B Common Stock" will designate a majority of the members of the Company's board of directors (the "Board").
 Since redemption for cash is not considered within the sole control of the Company, the noncontrolling interest is classified as temporary equity in accordance with ASC 480-10-S99-3(A)(2).

 For periods when the noncontrolling interest is probable of becoming redeemable (but is not currently redeemable), the Company will accrete changes in its redemption value from the date it becomes probable that it will become redeemable (the Closing Date) to its earliest redemption date (first anniversary of the Closing Date).
 This measurement method is in accordance with ASC 480-10-S99-3(A)15a.
 The Company will adjust the carrying value of the redeemable noncontrolling interest based on the higher of (1) the initial carrying value, increased or decreased for the redeemable noncontrolling interest's share of net income or loss, or (2) the redemption value.
 The Company is required to either (1) accrete changes in the redemption value over the period from the date of issuance to the earliest redemption date of the instrument using an appropriate methodology, usually the interest method, or (2) recognize changes in the redemption value immediately as they occur and adjust the carrying value of the security to equal the redemption value at the end of each reporting period.
-The Company has elected to accrete changes in the redemption value of the redeemable noncontrolling interest will be recorded against additional paid-in capital to the extent available, with the excess recorded against accumulated deficit within equity.
+The Company has elected to accrete changes in the redemption value over the period from the date of issuance (the Closing Date) to the earliest redemption date (the one year anniversary of the Closing Date) using the interest method.
+Any change in the carrying value of the redeemable noncontrolling interest will be recorded against additional paid-in capital to the extent available, with the excess recorded against accumulated deficit within equity.